yashchauhan28/Predict-It/README.md

-Sentimental analysis using NLTK int python.
+Sentimental analysis using NLTK in python.